jeffprat/BEapi/README.md

 All files a comma-separated (csv) files.
 The train and test files are specified in properties.txt and are used by Hide.
 The runtime feature-vector file is specified as a command-line argument to Reveal (see section 5.2).
-Samples of all three types of files are provided in this repo.
+Samples of all three types of files are provided in the *sample_data* folder.

 -   The train file (e.g., sample_data/sample_train.txt specified in
     section 5.1.1) should contain *Train_M* rows of *numFeatures*